novoic/blabla/.github/pull_request_template.md

 Please note that we do not accept pull requests for the `master` branch.
-You will need to raise the PR for the `dev` branch only.
+You should raise new PRs for the `dev` branch only.

 See our [contributing guide](https://github.com/novoic/blabla/blob/master/CONTRIBUTING.md) for details.